 The Georgia Partnership for Excellence in Education regularly produces relevant, independent research on issues affecting education and the business community in Georgia.

 Top Ten Issues to Watch in 2016

 This annual report was released January 8 at the Georgia Partnership’s Media Symposium.
 It is available here in flip-page format.
 Click here for non-flip page format.
 We will provide one free copy upon request.
 The Georgia Partnership will ask for postage reimbursement on greater quantities.

-REACHES – Research, Engagement and Communities for Hispanic/Latino Educated Students
+REACHES – Research, Engagement and Communities for Hispanic/Latino Educated Students - Request a copy.

 Advanced Placement United States History

 Download a copy of the 2015 Top Ten Issues to Watch report now!
 The Georgia Partnership is grateful to AT&T for their funding support for the 2015 and 2014 editions.